cirlabs/django-project-template/README.md

     yo             Run yeoman generator to scaffold front-end dependencies
 ```

+## Override settings
+If you'd like to override the settings in common.py, just create a `local_settings.py` file in `settings/`. `common.py` will import it at the bottom.

 Now, get coding you!
 Remove this `README` file and add your own.

 ### Credits